nekto007/calculator/README.md

 ## Usage

-1. Enter the first number.
-2. Enter the second number.
-3. Select the operation.
-4. Click "Calculate" to see the result.
+Click the buttons to enter numbers and select operations.
+Click "=" to see the result.
+Click "C" to clear the display.

 ## License